 Is Microsoft Worth the High Buy Price?

-Is MSFT truely worth its lofty valuation?
+Is MSFT truly worth its lofty valuation?
 For investors looking for short-term, quick profits, Microsoft could offer such an opportunity but remember that nothing is guaranteed in stock trading.
 Those who are willing to hold onto shares, on the other hand, might be able to find the purchase rewarding if they stay patient.

 However, only investors themselves can decide what is suitable for their individual investing goals.
 As always, due diligence is recommended before purchasing this or any other equity.